How to Quote Selective Pallet Racking

 “Will the racking be up against a wall or near other obstructions, such as sprinkler systems?”

-“Will the material be located outside, in a cooler, or in a corrosive environment?”
+“Will the material be located outside, in a cooler or corrosive environment?”

 Selective Pallet Rack Bay Configuration